SECRET-GUEST/autoclicker/README.md

 ![4](https://user-images.githubusercontent.com/92639080/234941881-0069b75d-89e6-4b2c-ba6e-47357a6fe738.png)

 ## TODO :
-- Add a music system that user could load, mute / change volume working during the bot is running with a default one
+- Add a music system that user could load, mute / change volume working during the bot is running with a default one.
-- Add an " game over " when the script is entirely done.
+- Add a "G A M E  O V E R" pop up when the script is entirely done.
+- Add some sound effects customised to the pop ups.
 - Add new fuction using AI to do the stuff directly.
-- Add new function to make a plugin working with selenium to do stuff in the browser without using the clickbot
+- Add new function to make a plugin working with selenium to do stuff in the browser without using the clickbot.
 - Improve the theme logic to let the code be more reusable for all new function with a better pop up system.

 ![image](https://user-images.githubusercontent.com/92639080/234765247-d34deb5b-b194-4b2c-bbcc-aa918d9fcc1a.png)